RLHF May Not Reflect Genuine Preferences

 \subsection{Prevalence of Preference Inconsistencies}

-A core assumption underlying reinforcement learning from human feedback (RLHF) is that annotator responses reflect stable, underlying human preferences.
+A core assumption underlying reinforcement learning from human feedback is that annotator responses reflect stable and true human preferences.
 In this section, we show that this assumption is frequently violated in practice.
 We first examine item-level inconsistency via test–retest and framing diagnostics, then introduce a distributional diagnostic for settings without repeated items.
 Across existing RLHF datasets, we observe systematic inconsistencies in preference annotations, indicating that a nontrivial fraction of collected signals may not correspond to well-formed or stable preferences.

 To quantify the prevalence of such inconsistencies, we analyze two widely used datasets: PRISM \citep{kirk2024prism} and PluriHarms \citep{li2026pluriharms}, both of which collect human preference scores on both safety-related and ordinary questions\footnote{We chose these datasets because they permit identification of semantically similar prompts rated by the same annotator.
 More widely used RLHF datasets lack the repeated items, framing variations, or temporal metadata needed to measure the prevalence of non-attitudes, since the same output is rarely re-rated by the same respondent.}.
 We first identify semantically similar prompt pairs using cosine similarity over prompt embeddings generated using the \texttt{all-MiniLM-L6-v2} sentence-transformer model \citep{reimers2019sentence}\footnote{PRISM contains repeated prompt–response pairs, for which we use a similarity threshold of 0.9.
-In PluriHarms, annotators do not evaluate identical prompts, so we use a lower threshold of 0.7.} We then define an inconsistency as a pair of semantically similar prompt–response instances with a divergence of at least 15 points in annotator scores. \footnote{We use a 15-point threshold to capture divergences that are large relative to the empirical variability of preference scores.
-Within our RLHF datasets, score differences of this magnitude exceed roughly one standard deviation of within-annotator shifts, indicating a substantial shift in preference scores rather than ordinary rating noise.} Table~\ref{tab:inconsistencies_stats} summarizes the resulting inconsistency statistics.
+In PluriHarms, annotators do not evaluate identical prompts, so we use a lower threshold of 0.7.}.
+We then define an inconsistency as a pair of semantically similar prompt–response instances with a divergence of at least 15 points in annotator scores\footnote{The 15-point threshold approximates one within-annotator SD of score shifts in both datasets, indicating a substantial divergence rather than ordinary noise.}.
+Table~\ref{tab:inconsistencies_stats} summarizes the resulting inconsistency statistics.
 Reading the median per-annotator rate as the typical annotator's own behavior: a median PRISM annotator gave conflicting scores ($|\Delta|\geq 15$) on more than half of the similar-prompt pairs they personally rated; the median PluriHarms annotator did so on roughly a third.
 Inconsistency, on these data, is not a property of a few unreliable annotators but a routine feature of how the typical annotator treats similar prompts.